Why Do We Need Political Parties

-For them Government just means politics and they usually blame the political parties for any wrong doing or wrong happening in the country.
-It was hundred of years ago when many countries don’t have political parties.
+For them, the Government just means politics and they usually blame the political parties for any wrongdoing or wrong happening in the country.
+It was hundreds of years ago when many countries don’t have political parties.
 Any there were kings who used to rule over an area.

-The existence of political parties ensure that the country runs as per its policy and ideologies.
+The existence of political parties ensures that the country runs as per its policy and ideologies.
 Political parties help to run the country in a healthy way.
 It gives choice to people about the way they want their nation to be run and have their say in the governance of the country.

-Political parties are group of like-minded people who come together to contest elections in order to hold power to form government.
+Political parties are a group of like-minded people who come together to contest elections in order to hold power to form a government.
 They are medium by which people can speak to the government.
 Political Parties play a crucial role in making laws for a country and putting their policies and programmes for the welfare of the public.

 Modern democracy cannot exist without political parties.
 If there is no political party every candidate will be accounted only for their specific constituency then who will be responsible for running the nation.

-Different cultures and people have different ideologies and they cannot together think what is good for our country.
-For that we need one platform who think in one ideologies for the betterment of our country.
+Different cultures and people have different ideologies and they cannot together think about what is good for our country.
+For that, we need one platform who think in one ideology for the betterment of our country.

 The main functions of a Political party